 Must take your proctored exam during specific testing windows

-Certifications need to be renewed at least every five years
+Certifications need to be renewed at least every three years

 Doesn’t offer Lean Six Sigma certification